 Market risk is the risk of change in fair value of a financial instrument due to changes in interest rates, equity prices, creditworthiness, financing, exchange rates or other factors.
 Our primary market risk exposure relates to changes in interest rates in our cash, cash equivalents and available for sale securities.
-We place our investments in high-quality financial instruments, primarily money market funds, corporate debt and U.S. government agency securities with maturities of less than two years, which we believe are subject to limited interest rate and credit risk.
+We place our investments in high-quality financial instruments, primarily money market funds, corporate debt securities, asset backed securities and U.S. government agency notes with maturities of less than two years, which we believe are subject to limited interest rate and credit risk.
 We currently do not hedge interest rate exposure.
-At December 31, 2007, we held \$222.1 million in cash, cash equivalents and available for sale securities which had an average interest rate of approximately 4.8%.
-At December 31, 2007, all of the cash, cash equivalents and available for sale securities were due on demand or within one year.
-A 10% change in average interest rate would have had an approximate \$0.3 million impact on interest income.
+At December 31, 2008 we held \$216.2 million in cash, cash equivalents and available for sale securities which had an average interest rate of approximately 1.97% and a 10% change in such average interest rate would have had an approximate \$0.2 million impact on our interest income.
+At December 31, 2008, all of our cash, cash equivalents and available for sale securities were due on demand or within one year.

 Most of our transactions are conducted in U.S. dollars.
 We do have certain agreements with parties located outside the United States.
 Transactions under certain of these agreements are conducted in U.S. dollars, subject to adjustment based on significant fluctuations in currency exchange rates.
 Transactions under certain other of these agreements are conducted in the local foreign currency.
-If the applicable exchange rate undergoes a change of 10.0%, we do not believe that it would have a material impact on our results of operations or cash flows.
+As of December 31, 2008, we had receivables denominated in currencies other than the U.S. dollar.
+A 10.0% change would have had an approximate \$1.5 million impact on our other income and cash.